[[updated Oct. 15, 2016]]

 Should you switch over to Business Manager?

-At the present moment, I feel that Business Manager brings some useful benefits, but it is far from perfect, and I do not recommend it for everyone.
+At the present moment, I feel that Business Manager brings some useful benefits, but it is far from perfect.
+Needless to say, I do not recommend it for everyone.

 If you’re an agency